tsnaomi/finnsyll-dev/README.md

 FinnSyll-Dev
 ============

-FinnSyll's development playground and other phonotactic/metric shenanigans.
+FinnSyll's development playground and other phonotactic shenanigans.